 - Depending on the best value alternative, help decide if procurement activities are needed.

 - Yield a refined lifecycle cost estimate to update the funding request and any plans.

 Best value is not synonymous with lowest cost.
 Your organization may save money “up front” selecting the least costly alternative, but end up paying more for it later if the system fails to satisfy user expectations because of missing requirements, poor usability, and poor quality.

-The cost benefit analysis is easier if there are clear, unambiguous and complete requirements for the new system and, for business as usual, well documented procedures.
+Doing the CBA is easier if there are clear, unambiguous, and complete requirements for the new system and, for business as usual, well documented procedures.
 Also helpful is cost data for production systems slated for replacement by the new system.
 The more complete and accurate the requirements and cost data, the better the estimates and the more trustworthy the analysis.

 Follow these steps for completing the CBA: